prograhammer/vue-library-template/README.md

 #### Export Your Library

 Let's suppose you created a component called **Hello** that you want other folks to use in their projects.
-Your library entry file would look like so:
+The library entry file would look like:

 **/src/lib.js**
 ```javascript